<aside> ℹ️

 kubectl top nodes

-Creating the manifest to deploy the deployment for each app:
+Creating the manifest to scale the deployment of each app:

 # hpa-frontend.yaml